This course builds on knowledge acquired in the Statistics course at the Master in Finance.

 The following topics will be critically covered both from a frequentist and from a Bayesian prospective highlighting the pros and cons of the two approaches: advanced point estimation, confidence intervals, hypothesis testing and prediction.
-We will also cover advanced Monte Carlo simulations techniques such as Markov chain Monte Carlo and Approximate Bayesian Computation.
+We will also introduce Monte Carlo simulations techniques such as Markov chain Monte Carlo and Approximate Bayesian Computation.

 Class participation is a mandatory component of the course grade.